kkuba91/Blackpill-STM32F411CEU6/W5500_ModbusF3/README.md

 	  }
 ...
 ```
-The rest of the TCP server part is common for all manuals.
+The rest of the TCP server part is common for all other manuals from Wiznet.

 ## MODBUS TCP CLIENT (DEMO - F3)
-For tests there are prepared small library located inside `uMB.h` and `uMB.c`.
+For tests there is prepared a small library located inside `uMB.h` and `uMB.c`.
 It uses fast Modbus request construction and response preparation for external request message.
+Asks for holding registers (F3) and responds.

 For use just define `request` and `response` structures.
-To have all interfaces even for Modbus Slave functionality, define both.
+To make a test with function 3, both interfaces must be defined and used.

 Example of use (with data from TCP/IP stock - W5500) below:
  ```c